pengeon1/AUV-CS24B1048/task1_1/README.md

 # CS24B1048 - Piyush Mishra
+1. Create a ROS package which would enable 2 people (Jolyne and Joestar) to chat with each other on the same rosnode and the same rostopic.

 Here is my approach:
 1. Keep a publisher to publish the data recieved from the sender rosnode to the reciever rosnode.
 2. Subscribe the rosnodes to the same rostopic.